-AidChild is an AIDS organization that serves orphans living with HIV/AIDS who do not have the support of extended families in Uganda, East Africa; committed to empowerment, quality medical care and education within a proven framework of self-sustainability.
+AidChild serves orphans living with HIV/AIDS who do not have the support of extended families in Uganda, East Africa; committed to empowerment, quality medical care and education within a proven framework of self-sustainability.

-Below is a narrative of AidChild’s story and heart (an excerpt from a testimony given before the United States Congress by Dr. Nathaniel Dunigan, AidChild’s Founder & CEO):
+Below is a narrative of AidChild’s story and heart (in an excerpt from a testimony given before the United States Congress by Dr. Nathaniel Dunigan, AidChild’s Founder & CEO):

 I invite you to imagine that you are standing with me in a banana field in Africa.
 It is October of 1998, my first visit to the continent, and I have come with hope; the precious product of HIV prevention education.
 I have been deposited here with a talented interpreter, and left to find my way through the drapes of leafy trees and across the carpets of fallen foliage.
 Soon enough, I find my destination: a tiny mud hut.
 The space is crowded beyond capacity.
 I suddenly realize that everyone here is familiar with death.
 They know that their families are dying.